 There’ll be more coming out on this much-requested gameplay addition as we’re nearing its release.
 Stay tuned.

 Cavalry Classes - A selection of diverse cavalry units for all existing factions ranging from hussars to dragoons (or cuirassiers) will be making it into the game.
-(WIP)
+(Done)

 French Cuirassier (Work In Progress)